-F. Art, Literature, and Other
+F. Art, Literature, and Others

-Human Activities for Cultures
+Human Activities Shaping Cultures

-Culture: A baseball game at the more than century-old Fenway Park in Boston (2015).
-The term “culture” is broad and refers to the way of life that is developed and shared over time by a particular region or group of people.
-Thus, many photos classified from A to E also depict cultural activities.
-Below are photos that do not belong on the previous pages.
+Culture: A baseball game at the century-old Fenway Park in Boston (2015).
+The term “culture” encompasses a wide range of meanings, so many of the photos categorized from A to E may also partially represent cultural activities.
+Below are photos that do not fall under the previous categories.

 (Cont’d) Also in Bangkok (2019).